Low Blood Count Due To Chemotherapy

 Share

-Key points to remember about low blood count due to chemotherapy
+Key points about low blood count due to chemotherapy

 • a low blood count means having fewer new cells in the blood than is normal